If you’re thinking that SEO is dead and it’s a waste of time and money, then you need to think again!

-If not, you are losing traffic, leads and customers.
-Because mobile accounts for a large number of searches on Google.
-And not having a mobile optimized site is like going to a war without any weapons.
+If not, you are losing traffic, leads, and customers.
+Because of mobile accounts for a large number of searches on Google.
+And not having a mobile-optimized site is like going to a war without any weapons.

 The next stat will totally blow your mind!

 32. On smartphones, conversion rates are 15 times higher from search than social.
 (Tweet This)